ish-cd/ish-cd-hubot/README.md

 Base package for triggering drush.io jobs via Hubot.
 Features include:

 - Encrypted storage for drush.io API Tokens in Hubot's brain
-- Basic command run support
+- Job running and list support
-- API for running commands
+- API for running commands in your custom Hubot scripts

 See [`src/drush-io.coffee`](src/drush-io.coffee) for full documentation.